Academic Friends of EPLO

 Mr Vandemoortele has published on EU peace and security policies, Canadian foreign policy and security sector reform.
 His main areas of expertise are security sector reform, local communities and peace, informal/non-state peacebuilding and, geographically, Southeastern Europe (Bosnia, Kosovo and Albania), Afghanistan and the Democratic Republic of Congo.

-Prof Richard G. Whitman – Director, Global Europe Centre , University of Kent; Associate Fellow – Chatham House; Academic Fellow – European Policy Centre
+Prof Richard G. Whitman – Professor of Politics and International Relations, School of Politics and International Relations, University of Kent; Associate Fellow – Chatham House; Academic Fellow – European Policy Centre

 Professor Whitman’s current research interests include the external relations and foreign and security and defence policies of the EU, and the governance and future priorities of the EU.